 In addition, our staff can also be reached by using the following directories:

 Thank you for your patience and understanding, and please stay healthy.

-Jurisdiction: Citrus, Hardee, Hernando, Hillsborough, Manatee, Pasco, Pinellas and Polk.
+Jurisdiction: Citrus, Hardee, Hernando, Hillsborough, Manatee, Pasco, Pinellas and Polk counties.

-She began her environmental career at the Southwest District of the Department of Environmental Protection, ultimately managing the Waste Cleanup Program.
-This was subsequent to working for Amoco Production Company as a Petroleum Geologist.
+She began her environmental career at the Southwest District, ultimately managing the Waste Cleanup Program.
+This was subsequent to working for Amoco Production Company as a petroleum geologist.